NET WORTH: Unknown

 SOURCE OF WEALTH: Golder Thoma Cressey Rauner (GTCR)

 FUNDING AREAS: Education & Youth, Environment, Health & Human Services, Jewish causes, Policy

-OVERVIEW: Bruce Rauner and his wife Diana move their philanthropy through the Rauner Family Foundation.
+OVERVIEW: Bruce Rauner and his wife Diana conduct their philanthropy through the Rauner Family Foundation.
 The charity keeps a low profile and does not appear to accept unsolicited proposals.
-The Rauners, via their foundation, support a range of causes, including education reform in Chicago and environmental organizations.
+The Rauners support a range of causes, including education reform in Chicago and environmental organizations.

 BACKGROUND: Born and raised in Illinois, Bruce Rauner graduated from Dartmouth College and received an MBA from Harvard.
 After his 1981 graduation, Rauner joined Golder Thoma Cressey, which was eventually renamed Golder Thoma Cressey Rauner (GTCR), a private equity firm.
 Last year, Rauner began serving as the 42nd Governor of Illinois.

 EDUCATION & YOUTH: According to a Chicago Magazine profile, Rauner has donated more than $20 million to public education in Chicago, a cause that galvanized his foray into politics.
 Rauner once reportedly wrote that "teacher evaluation is critically important, but in a massive bureaucracy with a hostile union, where 50% of principals are managerially incompetent and half of teachers are virtually illiterate, a complete multi-dimensional evaluation system with huge subjectivity in it will be attacked, manipulated and marginalized — the status quo will prevail."

 The Rauners via their foundation have directed funds to Chicago International Charter School, Chicago Public Education Fund, City Year Chicago, Educational Choice Illinois, Teach for America, and Learn Charter School.